varshiniramesh/guide-to-gnome-contribution/guide-to-gnome-contribution.md

 [Dictionary](https://wiki.gnome.org/Dictionary), [Rhythmbox](https://wiki.gnome.org/Rhythmbox), [Tomboy](https://wiki.gnome.org/Apps/Tomboy), [Bijiben](https://wiki.gnome.org/Apps/Bijiben) and [Gnote](https://wiki.gnome.org/Gnote) are examples of some GNOME applications.

 __Note__: Certain applications although installable in GNOME, are _not_ managed by GNOME.
-For example: applications that are a part of another desktop environment, such as KDE (Krita, Kate and so on) and also Ecllipse, Codeblocks and so on.
+For example: applications that are a part of another desktop environment, such as KDE (Krita, Kate and so on) and also Eclipse, Codeblocks and so on.
 These are independent projects that have their separate community.
 Their development process and procedures are independent of GNOME.

 __Where will I find bugs?__